canonical/launchpad-manual/user/how-to/work-with-code-hosted-on-launchpad/create-and-manage-a-merge-proposal.rst

+.. _create-and-manage-a-merge-proposal:

 Create and manage a merge proposal
 ==================================

 .. include:: /includes/important_not_revised_help.rst

-Thanks to Bazaar's distributed model, you can `get full access to the code of any branch <Code/FindingAndDownloading>`__ hosted in Launchpad, with version control and history, right on your own machine.
+Thanks to Bazaar's distributed model, you can :ref:`get full access to the code of any branch <find-and-download-code-hosted-on-launchpad>` hosted in Launchpad, with version control and history, right on your own machine.

 That flexibility means you can start work on a project without having to get special permissions to commit code.
 Of course, if you make changes